 A delegation from Amnesty International has spent the last two weeks interviewing survivors of violence in CAR and visiting the sites where they are staying along the Chad / CAR border and in the capital N’Djamena.
 The delegates found thousands of people who had been neglected by the authorities and humanitarian agencies, many suffering from severe malnutrition and with no shelter other than the shade of trees.
 Among them were a large number of children, many separated from their families in the chaos, and in urgent need of assistance.

 “The situation is quite dire.
 We saw people who had been living in the open for weeks waiting for promised assistance.
-The rainy season is about to start, rendering many areas inaccessible, and bringing the added threat of waterborne diseases,” said Christian Mukosa, Central Africa Researcher at Amnesty International.
+The rainy season is about to start, rendering many areas inaccessible, and bringing the added threat of waterborne diseases,” said Christian Mukosa, Central African Researcher at Amnesty International

-“It is unacceptable for thousands of men, women and children who were forced to leave CAR fearing for their lives, to die here in Chad for lack of even the most basic assistance.
+“It is unacceptable for thousands of men, women and children who were forced to leave CAR in fear of their lives, to die here in Chad for lack of even the most basic assistance.
 It is important that the Chadian government and the international community including the UN agencies urgently assist these people and ensure that they have security, access to food, medical services, and adequate shelter.”

 Some of the sites where people are seeking refuge are dangerously close to the ongoing violence in CAR.
 Sido, in the south-east of Chad, is less than a kilometre from the border with CAR and hosts more than 8,000 people